 Being a UNESCO heritage site, this church is world renowned to still host the mortal remains of St. Francis Xavier.
 The interesting thing about the saint’s mortal remains is that it is extremely well preserved.
 Even today, thousands of visitors throng the church to witness this miracle.
 A Jesuit church amongst churches in Goa, this structure is considered to be amongst the finest representations of Baroque architecture.
 The church is located in Old Goa.

 The exact location is Near Gandhi Circle, Old Goa Rd, Velha Goa.
 There are no rules to taking photographs.
-If you want to take a walking tour, many resorts arrange visits to this church walking tour companies such as Cholta Cholta offer comprehensive walking tours of this church including many other sightseeing attractions.
+If you want to take a walking tour, many resorts in Goa arrange a visit to this church.
+Many walking tour companies offer comprehensive walking tours of this church including many other sightseeing attractions in Goa.

 The church is located in Velha Goa.
 The church is open on all days of the week from 7.30 in the morning to 6 in the evening.
 The church has no rules regarding photography.
 A walking tour with Cholta Cholta is recommended.

 This church is amongst the revered Roman Catholic churches.
 Known for its Barque and Corinthian architecture, the church’s interiors are finely inlaid with ornaments.
 On the tabernacle reside two statues – one of the Christ and the other of St. Francis of Assisi.
 Inside the church, the gilded interiors are beautifully decorated.
 There are numerous paintings depicting the life of St. Francis of Assisi.
 The carved woodwork and frescos are also exquisitely done.

 This is the only church in Goa with museum containing artifacts, sculptures, and paintings.
 This is one amongst churches in Goa that has items which are a testimony to a rich and thriving culture that thrived in this land several centuries ago.